Australia legalizes same-sex marriage

 The country is now the 24th in the world to allow same-sex couples to marry, according to Pew Research.

-Australia's first same-sex weddings will not take place until at least January, however, due to a longstanding requirement for all Australian couples to provide a full month's notice of their intention to get married.
+Australia's first same-sex weddings will not take place until at least January, however, because of a longstanding requirement for all Australian couples to provide a full month's notice of their intention to get married.

 Historic moment